AmirAbaskohi/Beyond-Words-A-Multimodal-Exploration-of-Persuasion-in-Memes/README.md

 python3 eval.py
 ```

-Also, to evaluate the generated captions you can run the following file in the memecap folder:
+Also, to evaluate the generated captions you can run the following python script in the MemeCap folder:
 ```
 python3 calc_metric.py
 ```